polterguy/polterguy.github.io/documentation/faq/index.md

 it is executed on a background thread, to make sure the backend is still as reponsive as possible.
 The task scheduler also takes care of thread pooling, to prevent multiple tasks running at the same time resulting in that your backend becomes unresponsive.

+# Can I extend Magic with C#

+Yes, but we don't currently allow hosting of modified Magic installations.
+However, extending Hyperlambda and Aista Magic Cloud with C# is very easy.
+Start out by cloning the _"magic.clone"_ project, look at its code, refer to the _"magic.signals"_ project's documentation, at which point you can easily create your own Hyperlambda keywords probably in a couple of hours.
+If you do, and you open source license your code, please [let us know](mailto:info@aista.com) since we love to hear about community driven extentions, and we might be interested in promoting your work if it's good.